zelisinho/anypoint-examples/import-contacts-into-ms-dynamics/README.md

 ### Example Use Case ###

-Though a simple example, this application nonetheless employs complex functionality to demonstrate a basic use case.
-The application accepts CSV files which contain contact information – first name and surname, phone number, email – and uploads them into a MS Dynamics account, automatically inserting the correct data into each MS Dynamics field.
+The application accepts a CSV file by polling a local folder frequently.
+The CSV file contains contact information with columns as follows: first name, surname, phone number and email.
+These columns are mapped to each of the respective fields in a specific Dynamics CRM account and the rows are uploaded.

 ### Set Up and Run the Example ###